mongodb/docs-ecosystem/source/includes/fact-authenticate-with-java-gssapi.rst

    Many authentication problems with GSSAPI/Kerberos occur due to mismatches between server realm names.
 In general, you should specify exactly the same hostname as used as the realm name in your Kerberos configuration when creating GSSAPI credentials.

-If you need to use an IP address instead, ensure that you force canonicalization of the hostname in the ``MongoCredential``:
+   You can force canonicalization of the hostname provided to the driver by adding a mechanism property to the GSSAPI ``MongoCredential``, which can be useful if your realm is a fully-qualified domain name and you are using an IP address or
+   alias:

    .. code-block:: java

       MongoCredential credential = MongoCredential.createGSSAPICredential("user1@MYREALM.ME").withMechanismProperty("CANONICALIZE_HOST_NAME",true);

+   You should note, however, that if your deployment is not using secured DNS lookups, it is possible for an attacker to pose as the Kerberos principal you are attempting to communicate with.